tfeb/tfeb-lisp-hax/README.md

 **`make-collector`** makes an object which can be used for collecting a list.
 It takes two keyword arguments:

 - `initial-contents` is the initial contents of the collector, the default being `()`;
-- `copy` controls wether the initial contents is copied, with the default being `t`.
+- `copy` controls whether the initial contents is copied, with the default being `t`.

 If you provide initial contents and ask for it not to be copied the list will be destructively modified.